About This Course

 Risk assessments for disabled persons will be conducted on a case-by-case basis.

-The School of Medical Sciences at Bangor University has a track record in educating excellent graduates in Clinical and Medical Sciences.
+We have a track record in educating excellent graduates in Clinical and Medical Sciences.
 Many key positions in the NHS are now filled with graduates from our programs.
 The program outcomes deliver professional expertise and ethos, and are mapped against the key skills required by the General Medical Council and the Core Curriculum for Physician Associates as defined by the Faculty of Physician Associates.

 What do Physician Associates do?

+Physician Associates can be found working in GP surgeries, accident and emergency departments, and inpatient medical and surgical wards throughout the UK.
 Physician Associates work within a defined scope of practice and limits of competence.
 They:

 - take medical histories from patients